jrp244/byu-cs324/lab-shell-pipeline/README.md

      input/output redirection.

-     Remember that when multiple file descriptors are referencing the same system-wide file description entry (e.g., after a call to `dup2()`), calling `close()` on only one of them will not close the file--only de-reference the file description entry.
+     Remember that when multiple file descriptors are referencing the same system-wide file description entry (e.g., after a call to `fork()` or `dup2()`), calling `close()` on only one of them will not close the file--only de-reference the file description entry.
 So leave open only the file descriptors that you need; it is safe to close all others.

      If your pipeline hangs, it is likely because some descriptors have accidentally been left open.
 Check, check, and check again.